 It was this Debtor's burden.
 A debtor may not be permitted to leave "known creditors" off his or her schedules, perhaps hoping that those creditors might miss the Rule 4007 deadline.
 If he had amended his schedules (as he should have done) in response to R.B.
-Mac's "Notice of Appearance and Demand for Notices and counsel along with notice of the amendment.
+Mac's "Notice of Appearance and Demand for Notices and Papers") he would have been required to serve a copy of the § 341 notice on Mac's counsel along with notice of the amendment.